xuminic/subsync/README.md

 subsync +00:00:52,570-0:11:00,140 source.ass > target.ass
 ```

 subsync will do the calculating itself.
-Nevermind the `+` character in the expression.
+Never mind the `+` character in the expression.
 It's just an option switch.
-You may use
+You may also use

 ```
 subsync -00:00:52,570-0:11:00,140 source.ass > target.ass
 ```

-They are identical.
+because they are practically the same.

-Note that there is a minor difference of the time stamps between `.srt` and `.ass`.
+Note that there is a minor difference of the time stamps between `.srt`
-The `.srt` uses like `00:10:07,570`, where the `570` after comma is milliseconds.
+and `.ass`.
+The `.srt` format is like `00:10:07,570`, where the `570`
-On the other hand the `.ass` is like `00:10:07.57`, where the `57` after dot is
+after comma is milliseconds.
+On the other hand the `.ass` format is like
-in unit of 10 milliseconds.
+`00:10:07.57`, where the `57` after dot is in unit of 10 milliseconds.
 Subsync accepts any of them.

 ## HOWTO: Scale Timeline

-In some scenario shifting timeline won't have it synchronized.
-You may find some videos
+In some scenario shifting timeline won't have it synchronised.
-had synchronized subtitle in the beginning but drifted away in the end.
-The offset can vary
+You may find some videos had synchronised subtitle in the beginning but
-from a couple of seconds to 4 or more minutes.
+drifted away in the end.
+The offset can vary from seconds to minutes.
 It mostly caused by different frame rates.
-For example, your subtitle was ripped from a PAL based video but is wished to match to a
+Such as your subtitle was ripped
+from a PAL based video but is about to match a NTSC video.
-NTSC video.
-Obviously the frame rate is 25 against 30.
-Sometimes it can be more subtle,
+Obviously the frame rate is 25 against 30 fps.
-like video had been ripped as 24 fps but subtitle was 23.976.
-They are both 24 fps but
+Sometimes it became more subtle, like video was 24 fps but subtitle was 23.976.
-you may find some seconds delay, which is quite annoying.
+They are all practically 24 fps but you will find some seconds apart,
+which is quite annoying.

-The cure is to scale the timeline, which is simply multiplying a ratio to every time stamps
+The cure is to scale the timeline, which is simply multiplying a ratio to
-in the subtitle file.
+every time stamps in the subtitle file.
 For example:

 ```
 subsync -1.000955 source.ass > target.ass